 “Exactly!
 I’ll never let my daughter take piano lessons.
 Instead, she will take painting classes.”

 This is the primary cause of conflict in most relationships.
 We want to live our dreams through the other person.
 We want the other person to fulfill our desires.
 Perhaps, it’s natural that we want such things.
 After all, it is why people enter into relationships so they may feel fulfilled and complete.

-What they often don’t do, however, is to understand what their partner actually requires.
+What they often don’t do, however, is understand what their partner actually requires.
 And, this discovery begins by posing a simple question to the other person, “What will make you happy in our relationship?”
-Or, “What can I do to show you that you mean to me, that I love you and care about you?”
+Or, “What can I do to show you what you mean to me, that I love you and care about you?”

 This is the simple principle of long-lasting relationships: to love them the way they want to be loved and not how you think they should be loved.

-Love is not about sculpting the other person to an image of perfection you hold in your head.
+Love is not about sculpting the other person into an image of perfection you hold in your head.
 There’s a better term for that — foolishness.
 To love, on the other hand, is making allowances for asymmetry and imperfections.
 It is a reasonable acceptance of human flaws and weaknesses.
 After all, in our imperfections lies the sublime emotion of love like the unfound diamond in a raven mine.

-Pick up love, polish it a little and the priceless jewel will shine softly but brilliantly like full moon does on a winter night.
+Pick up love, polish it a little and the priceless jewel will shine softly but brilliantly like a full moon does on a winter night.
 Love doesn’t just deserve that care, it needs it.